 Founder, President & CEO

 Dr. Ahmed is an experienced scientist and prior faculty member at the University of Maryland, Baltimore (UMB).
 He is an expert in protein chemistry, oncology/onco-immunology, and glycobiology, particularly protein-carbohydrate interactions in cancer and metabolic disease.
 At the UMB, he implemented both short and long-term strategic R&D programs which led to the identification of a high-affinity glycopeptide – a promising anti-metastatic agent for the treatment of various cancers, including prostate adenocarcinoma.
 He founded GlycoMantra, Inc. based on this technology and has continued the discovery and pre-clinical development program on a commercial pathway.
 He is passionate about this technology and remains the driving force behind the program.
-So far, he successfully led cancer and fibrosis programs that achieved preclinical validation.
+So far, he successfully led prostate cancer, NASH fibrosis, and type 2 diabetes programs that achieved preclinical validation.
 He participated in the NIH I-CORPS and NCI Investor Initiative programs, and TEDCO Executive Roundtables.
 Dr. Ahmed has published 90 peer-reviewed original articles in high impact journals including PNAS, Biomaterials, Journal of Immunology, JBC, and Oncotarget.
 He authored a book on protein techniques, edited “Glycobiology of Cancer”, and co-edited a book on animal lectins.
 He is a lead inventor of 5 US patents and is currently serving as an editorial board member of 5 journals and reviewer of many reputed journals.
 He is also serving NIH Study Section.
-He has served as PI of ten grants (federal and state) and, so far secured $1.7 Million for GlycoMantra totaling over $5 Million as PI/Co-PI.
+He has served as PI of 14 grants (12 federal and 2 state) and, so far secured $6 Million for GlycoMantra totaling over $9 Million as PI/Co-PI.

 Sanjay Srinivasan, Ph.D., MBA